sanckh/HanoiProjectOne/README.md

 # HanoiProjectOne
-Hey Jade!
-Thank you so much for the opportunity.
 About this game:
 1. You are able to enter as many disks as you'd like up to 40.
 2. The game is initialized with five towers at the start.